nuttchai/nuttchai/README.md

 # 💬 Hi there, I'm Nutt, a fresh software engineer!

-- 🔭 I graduated from King Mongkut's Institute of Technology Ladkrabang in 2022
+- 🔭 I successfully completed my studies at King Mongkut's Institute of Technology Ladkrabang in the year 2022
-- 🌱 I’m currently learning new technologies to support my technical skills!
+- 🌱 I am actively pursuing opportunities for professional growth and expanding my technical skill set through the acquisition of new technologies.
-- ✨ My dream is to be a great software engineer and solution architect!
+- ✨ My career aspiration is to attain excellence as a software engineer and ultimately become a highly regarded solution architect!
-- 🥅 2023 Goals: Get AWS Solutions Architect Professional Certification!
+- 🥅 2023 Goals: Obtain the AWS Solutions Architect Professional certification and further enhance my credentials in cloud computing!

 ## ✅ To-Do Lists in 2023

-- [x] Get AWS Solutions Architect Associate Certification
+- [x] Obtain AWS Solutions Architect Associate Certification
-- [ ] Get AWS Solutions Architect Professional Certification
+- [ ] Obtain AWS Solutions Architect Professional Certification
 - [ ] Learn to build Golang module
 - [ ] Learn to create enterprise-based Golang unit test